skedwards88/logic-grid/README.md

 Did you find an error when playing the game?
 Please open an issue, and include screenshots to illustrate the error.

 Do you want to add a new scenario?
-TODO
+Open an issue describing the scenario.
+Or, open a pull request to modify `src/logic/allCategories.js`.
+Run `npm t -- src/logic/allCategories.test.js -u` and commit the changes along with your pull request.

 ## Development